RillonDodgers/Apex-Plugins/docs/nsfwbypass/README.md

 __ __
 This is daily checked by me (Win8.1VMUser) to ensure it works.
 And yes it works!
 Stay safe and for plugin ideas dm me on dc (same username as I typed above!).
+### WARNING: This plugin has been OPTIMIZED for Vencore!
+Using it on Revenge above 292014 may cause BUGS or make it NOT WORKING!
+That's why we've flagged this plugin as warning in our repo (maybe cuz Vencore supports 294 version of discord where it got patched...).
+Anyways - 287-292 it works FINE!
 __ __
 ### Guys...
 Thank you all for your support.
 And VMuser, thanks for settings, it is pretty easy to manage settings with it.